-When the coatings on two exhibits at the National Aquarium failed, allowing seawater to penetrate the concrete, the repair contractor turned to Polygon to help improve the life of the replacement coating.
+When the coatings on two exhibits at the National Aquarium failed, allowing seawater to penetrate the concrete, the repair contractor turned to Polygon to help improve the lives of the replacement coating.
 An all-season climate control solution was needed to keep the concrete’s moisture content at an optimal level during the seven-month-long project.
 Using a combination of heaters and desiccant dehumidifiers, our climate control engineers helped the contractor accelerate drying times while maintaining the ideal humidity level for ensuring a strong bond between the concrete and its surface coating.

-Don't forget to checkout the infographic here for more facts!
+Don't forget to check out the infographic here for more facts!